-1. Maeshowe: a burial mound built on an artificial platform, with an interior passage and chambers.
-It is aligned so that the rear wall of its central chamber held up by a bracketed wall, is illuminated on the winter solstice (like in Newgrange).
-Maeshowe was looted by Vikings in about the 12th century.
+- Maeshowe: a burial mound built on an artificial platform, with an interior passage and chambers.
+It is aligned so that the rear wall of its central chamber held up by a bracketed wall, is illuminated on the winter solstice.
 The more than thirty runic inscriptions they left behind on the walls of the chamber represent the largest single collection of such carvings in the world.

 The 4th site, the neolithic village of Skara Brae, lies on the west coast of Mainland.
 This is a settlement composed of stone-built houses.
 It was rediscovered in 1850 after a fierce storm uncovered it.

 Map of Neolithic OrkneyLoad map

 I visited all four components of this WHS in March 2023.
 With an asterisk, more on which later.

 The two freely-accessible parts, the Ring of Brodgar and the Stones of Stenness both sit fairly close to each other on the major road that runs towards the western coastline of the Mainland Orkney and are impossible to miss.
 Each of them can be explored relatively quickly (although the parking lot for the Ring is a few hundred yards down the road from it).
 For my money, the Stones are more picturesque, while the Ring feels more spiritually charged.
 If you have extra time, walking around the Stones towards the shore will bring you after a couple of hundred yards to a relatively recently (1980s) discovered Barnhouse Settlement - not part of the WHS as it is, but worth a look for some.